HoGentTIN/linux-training-hogent/modules/package_management/050_packages_solution.md

 ## solution: package management

-1\.
-Verify whether gcc, sudo and wesnoth are installed.
+1. Verify whether gcc, sudo and zork are installed.

-    On Red Hat/CentOS:
+    On Enterprise Linux:

         rpm -qa | grep gcc
         rpm -qa | grep sudo
-    rpm -qa | grep wesnoth
+        rpm -qa | grep zork

     On Debian/Ubuntu:

         dpkg -l | grep gcc
         dpkg -l | grep sudo
-    dpkg -l | grep wesnoth
+        dpkg -l | grep zork

-2\.
-Use yum or aptitude to search for and install the scp, tmux, and man-pages packages.
+2. Use dnf or apt to search for and install the `scp`, `tmux`, and `man-pages` packages.
 Did you find them all ?

     On Red Hat/CentOS:

-    yum search scp
+        dnf search scp
-    yum search tmux
+        dnf search tmux
-    yum search man-pages
+        dnf search man-pages

     On Debian/Ubuntu:

-    aptitude search scp
+        apt search scp
-    aptitude search tmux
+        apt search tmux
-    aptitude search man-pages
+        apt search man-pages

-3\.
-Search the internet for \'webmin\' and figure out how to install it.
+3. Search the internet for 'webmin' and figure out how to install it.

-    Google should point you to webmin.com.

-    There are several formats available there choose .rpm, .deb or .tgz .
+    Google should point you to [webmin.com](https://webmin.com/).
+The [download page](https://webmin.com/download/) helps you to download a repository file so you can install webmin with your package manager.
+The latest Webmin distribution is available in various package formats for download, a.o. .rpm, .deb, etc.

-4\.
-If time permits, search for and install samba including the samba docs pdf files (thousands of pages in two pdf\'s).
+4. If time permits, search for and install samba including the samba docs pdf files (thousands of pages in two pdf\'s).